waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn #4829: GNEISS at 8/71 HP.
 Switching to Calcifer.
 - Turn #4830: Calcifer switched in.
 Umbreon used Sand-Attack (failed).
 - Turn #4831: Calcifer used Headbutt (Hit).
 Umbreon used Sand-Attack (Calcifer's accuracy fell).
+- Turn #4833: Selected FIGHT.
-- Turn #4833: Calcifer at 76/76 HP.
-Using Headbutt again.
+- Turn #4834: Calcifer at 76/76 HP.
+Using Headbutt.
+Accuracy is lowered.